Don’t stop reading though, there’s more to it than that.

 If you decide to use this option then… Do I even have to say it?

 Grey thread does it all.

 You will want to use grey thread to sew the velcro onto the fabric and then again to sew the fabric onto the back of your weaving.
-Always making sure that you can’t see it on the front of your weaving.
+Always make sure that you ca not see it on the front of your weaving.
 If sewing it onto a tapestry then you should easily be able to hide your thread between your weft yarn or down your warp channels.

 What are some other ways you can use grey thread in your weaving studio?

 Stabilize intentional weft holes